x

 Fireproof Clothing

 Most commercially available clothing is made from polyester and other synthetic fabrics.
-Unfortunately, these materials can melt into your skin when exposed to cinders, ashes, or high heat.
-Cotton clothing is a far better choice around flames due to the fact the material will burn quickly and without melting off your skin.
+Unfortunately, these materials present a serious fire risk, as they can melt into your skin when exposed to cinders, ashes, or high heat.
+Wearing cotton clothes, then, is a prudent everyday choice for those concerned about fires, as the material burns quickly without melting one's skin.

-Genuine flame-resistant clothing such as Nomex is a nice addition to a fire escape kit, but expect to pay substantially more for it than regular clothing.
-It’s typically fairly heavy so that it can resist heat and the abrasions that can occur during a fire.
+Flame-resistant clothing such as Nomex is another alternative to synthetic fabrics, making it a nice addition to a fire escape kit.
+With that said, readers should expect to pay substantially more for it than regular clothing.
+This is in part due to its heavy construction, which allows it to resist heat and the abrasions that can occur during a fire.

 Fire Shelter